-The electric chainsaw is only intended for use outdoors.
-For safety reasons, the product must be adequately controlled by using two-handed operation at all times.
+The cordless chainsaw is only intended for use outdoors.
+For safety reasons the product must be adequately controlled by using two-handed operation at all times.

-The product is designed for cutting branches, trunks, logs, and beams of a diameter determined by the cutting length of the guide bar.
+The product is designed for cutting branches, trunks, logs and beams of a diameter determined by the cutting length of the guide bar.
 It is only designed to cut wood.
-It is only to be used in domestic application by adults who have received adequate training on the hazards and preventative measures/actions to be taken while using the product.
+It is only to be used in domestic application by adults who have received adequate training on the hazards and preventative measures/actions to be taken while using it.

+Do not use the product for any purpose not listed above.
+It is not to be used for professional tree services.
 The product is not to be used by children or by persons not wearing adequate personal protective equipment and clothing.
-It is also not to be used for professional tree services.